 “I am living proof that you don’t have to donate millions to make a difference at Santa Clara,” Boyer says.
 “A piece of [the Dunnes’] generosity came to me, and I can match that piece with my legacy gift.
 The bottom line is that, in my life, Santa Clara remains a miracle that changed my future.”

-You can talk to Liz Gallegos Glynn or Sue Covey in the Office of Gift Planning about how to grow more miracles with a scholarship.
-Reach them at 408-554-2108 or firstname.lastname@example.org.
+You can talk to Liz Gallegos Glynn in the Office of Gift Planning about how to grow more miracles with a scholarship.
+Reach her at 408-554-2108 or email@example.com.

 High-spirited and hushed moments from Feb.
 24: a day to talk about business, ethics, compassion.